itrascastro/itrascastro.github.io/_posts/2016-01-11-symfony-3-base-project.md

   composer update
   ```

-- Rename the Trascastro folder to your needs
+- Rename the 'Trascastro' folder to your needs

   You can make an search and replace for 'Trascastro'.
 This string is unique.